It starts with a woman — it starts with you.

 The Junior League of Columbus uses the following criteria for consideration of prospective members:

-- Must be at least 22 years of age as of January 1, 2018.
+- Must be at least 22 years of age as of June 30 the year you join.
 There is no maximum age to join!

 - Reside within the Central Ohio area